Working Papers

 Abstract:

 In this paper, I analyze the role of intermediary firms, defined as firms that engage only in retail or wholesale capacities, in Colombia.
 Using Colombian transaction-level customs data for 2011 through 2016, I characterize the presence of intermediaries in international trade over time.
 I find that the distribution of the share of firms and share of values are relatively consistent over time.
-Gravity’s effect in trade is affirmed in the dynamics of firms’ exports; however, I identify a trend in imports that diverge from the literature which has predominantly focused on developed countries for empirical estimation.
+Gravity’s effect in trade is affirmed in the dynamics of firms’ exports; however, I identify a trend in imports that diverge from the literature, which has predominantly focused on developed countries for empirical estimation.
 This paper contributes to the literature by presenting a comprehensive overview of the types of firms conducting trade while considering a developing country.